daisybio/BiGAnts-PyPI-package/README.md

 | 3 | 2703       | -0.504701 | 1.295049  | ... | 1.861972  | 0.601808  | 0.191013   |
 | 4 | 26207      | -0.626415 | -0.646977 | ... | 2.331724  | 2.339122  | -0.100924  |

+There are 2 example of gene expression datasets that can be placed in the "data" folder
+- GSE30219 - a Non Small Cell Lung Cancer dataset from GEO for patients with either adenocarcinoma or squamous cell carcinome.
+- TCGA pan cancer dataset with patients that have luminal or basal breast cancer.
+Both can be found [here](https://drive.google.com/drive/folders/1J0XRrklwcV_Cgy_9Ay_6yJrN_x28Cosk?usp=sharing)

 ### Network

 An interaction network should be present as a tsv table with two columns that represent two interacting genes. **Without a header!**